How to Designate a Volume as Swap/Temp

-When configuring a VPG, Zerto Virtual Replication provides an option to mark individual volumes as “Swap”.
+When configuring a VPG, Zerto Virtual Replication provides an option to mark individual volumes as “Temp”.

 This functionality is extremely useful when your operating system or database has a dedicated volume for swap, virtual memory, temporary backups, or files that are only relevant to a live and running machine and are useless following a reboot.